Approximate Equivariance via Projection-based Regularisation: Introduction

-\begin{itemize} \item We propose a theoretically-grounded approach to regularise general machine learning models towards exact equivariance. \item Making use of the orthogonal decompostion of functions into equivariant and non-equivariant components, we are able to penalise non-equivariance on an operator level over the whole group orbit. \item We show how to efficiently calculate the closed-form projection by working in the Fourier domain, allowing efficient regularisation for continuous groups such as $SO(n)$. \item We empirically demonstrate improvements over existing approaches for approximate equivariance, consistently achieving better task performance and have especially large gains in run-time over sample-based regularisers. \end{itemize}
+At the same time, recent work demonstrates that equivariance remains a valuable inductive bias even at scale~\citep{brehmer2025does}, and, for example, state-of-the-art molecular property prediction models continue to leverage it~\citep{liao2023equiformer,equiformer_v2,fu2025learning}.
+This motivates approaches that retain the benefits of equivariance without incurring its full constraints or computational costs.
+A common approach is to promote equivariance in otherwise non-equivariant architectures at the level of samples - for example via data augmentation, as in AlphaFold-3~\citep{abramson2024accurate}, or pointwise equivariance penalties~\citep{Bai_2025_CVPR}.
+In this work, we take a different perspective and introduce \emph{projection-based equivariance regularisation}, a framework based on first-principles which allows tuning equivariance into any neural architecture on the operator level, thereby directly affecting the model weights.
+Our primary contributions are: (i)~We propose a theoretically-grounded approach to regularise general machine learning models towards exact equivariance. (ii)~Making use of the orthogonal decompostion of functions into equivariant and non-equivariant components, we are able to penalise non-equivariance on an operator level over the whole group orbit. (iii)~We show how to efficiently calculate the closed-form projection by working in the Fourier domain, allowing efficient regularisation for continuous groups such as $SO(n)$. (iv)~We empirically show that our method is competitive with existing approximate-equivariance approaches in task performance, while offering especially large runtime gains over sample-based regularisers.